mcliff1/contactless/README.md

 Serverless Contact Us page

+May 5, 2019

+ This is publicly hosted on GitHub;   To automate a build process within an AWS environment, you can use Travis CI plug-in

+We expect the *contactless-cfn-base.json* template to be used to create an initial stack in the target AWS environment (this creates the */travisci/contactless* **SSM** property); and the create another **SSM** config property with the name */travisci/contactless/BRANCH* for each branch you which to have an automated build on.

 April 14, 2019; refactor this to no longer use *AWS CodeBuild*, rather use *TravisCI*

 [travis ci](https://dev.to/codevbus/deploy-aws-lambda-functions-with-aws-sam-cli-and-travis-ci-part-2-2goh)